International Baccalaureate Grades 11-12

 Group III – Individuals and Societies – Business SL

-- Paper 1 – Three multi-part questions relating to previously released business case study
+Paper 1 – questions relating to previously released case study, plus one additional question, 1h15m

-- Research paper – Written commentary based on 3-5 supporting documents about an issue facing an organization – 1500 words
+Written commentary, based on 3-5 supporting documents about an issue facing an organization, 1500 words

 Group III - Individuals and Societies - Psychology SL